 DEGREE PROGRAMS: The Bachelor of Science (B.S.) degree requires a minimum total of 120 semester hours of credit.
-For B.S. degrees, at least 25% (30 semester hours) of the total number of required semester hours must be taken at Point University.
-NOTE: A student enrolled in a BS program may transfer a maximum of 60 semester credit hours from a 2-year college and a maximum of 90 semester credit hours from a 4-year college or university.
+For B.S. degrees, at least 25% of the total number of required semester hours must be taken at Point University.
 The Associate of Arts (A.A.) degree requires a minimum total of 60 semester hours of credit, at least 30 semester hours of which must be taken at Point University.
-AA students may transfer no more than 30 semester hours.
 The minimum number of semester hours which are required at Point University would normally be the last hours earned for the degree.